Call 13 23 25 or use our office locator to find your nearest H&R Block office and book an appointment online.

 This is not taxable income, so I do not need to declare it in a tax return.
 It is an allowance paid by an employer to an employee and is not subject to tax by the employee, provided it is paid in accordance with the tax office guidelines.
 No expenses can be claimed against this allowance.

-From 1 October 2012, the LAFHA continued to be taxed to the employer under the Fringe Benefits Tax system.
+The living away from home allowance (LAFHA) is taxed to the employer under the Fringe Benefits Tax system.
 However, the employer is able to reduce the Fringe Benefits Tax payable on the amount paid to the employee, for a maximum period of 12 months, provided the employee meets the following conditions:

-- maintains a home in Australia for their own personal use and enjoyment at all times whilst required to live away from home for their work; and
+• maintains a home in Australia for their own personal use and enjoyment at all times whilst required to live away from home for their work; and

-- provides a declaration relating to living away from home.
+• provides a declaration relating to living away from home.

 If these rules are satisfied, the employer is able to reduce the taxable value of the LAFHA by:

-- the amount of the employee's actual substantiated accommodation expenditure while living away from home; and
+• the amount of the employee's actual substantiated accommodation expenditure while living away from home; and

-- the amounts incurred by the employee for food or drink costs while living away from home, less a statutory amount if applicable.
+• the amounts incurred by the employee for food or drink costs while living away from home, less a statutory amount if applicable.

 You are wise to be cautious.
 Not all schemes are genuine and often promise large tax deductions that they say will be allowed by the tax office.
 It is wise to check out any investment scheme before putting your money into them.